 New Way To Avoid SALT Deductions?

 As mentioned earlier, one of the biggest consequential measures for California residents is the $10,000 federal cap on SALT (state and local income tax) deductions.
 The average SALT deduction claimed by Californians is over $22,000, well above the cap.

 New York, New Jersey, Illinois, and other high income-tax states are also considering similar strategies.
 But are charitable contributions to states permitted under the Internal Revenue Code?
 Yes.
-In fact, there is already precedent of the IRS and the courts supporting the full deductibility of charitable contributions to states in other circumstances.
-So watch out, this may become a real law sooner rather than later.
+In fact, there is already a precedent of the IRS and the courts supporting the full deductibility of charitable contributions to states in other circumstances.
+So watch out; this may become a real law sooner rather than later.

 Bull Oak offers transparent San Diego financial services.
 We make sure clients seeking a financial plan in San Diego are well educated on current events and how the political climate, new laws, and tax changes will impact their finances.